Humphrey Coningsby

 In November 1641, Coningsby was elected Member of Parliament for Herefordshire in the Long Parliament, replacing his father who had been expelled as a monopolist.
 He supported the King and was disabled from sitting in parliament on 22 January 1644.

 Coningsby married Lettice Loftus, eldest daughter of Sir Arthur Loftus of Rathfarnham, Ireland.
 Their son Thomas became Earl Coningsby.

+In later life he is said to have suffered from mental health problems and to have died demented.
+His son Thomas accused Ferdinando Gorges, a wealthy Barbadian merchant who had lent his father large sums of money, of exercising undue influence over him.
+Notwithstanding this, Thomas married Gorges's daughter Barbara and had a number of children by her.